 When the wisdom tooth doesn’t erupt in the proper and timely manner, the tooth may be covered partially with a flap of gum tissue, which can also trap food, plaque, and bacteria, resulting in a wisdom tooth infection.
 Therefore it is imperative for every individual to understand the signs and symptoms and possible complications associated with impacted wisdom teeth.

-The wisdom teeth as seeing on an orthopantomograph scan indicated in red
+The wisdom teeth as seen on an orthopantomography scan indicated in red

-If you are experiencing any of these signs/symptoms then it is time to make an appointment to the dentist.
+If you are experiencing any of these signs/symptoms then it is time to make an appointment with the dentist.